scale-it/algo-builder/docs/guide/algob-console.md

 ## Transfer Algos according to ASC logic (Contract Account)

-Here we will transfer some `algos` from an algorand smart contract ([`/assets/teal/2-gold-contract-asc.teal`](https://github.com/scale-it/algo-builder/blob/develop/examples/asa/assets/teal/2-gold-contract-asc.teal)) to `john`.
+Here we will transfer some `algos` from a stateless smart contract ([`/assets/teal/2-gold-contract-asc.teal`](https://github.com/scale-it/algo-builder/blob/develop/examples/asa/assets/teal/2-gold-contract-asc.teal)) to `john`.
 + We will first load the logic signature (using `deployer.loadLogic(<file_name>.teal)` and get it's address(`lsig.address()`).
-+ This address will act as the sender(contract account mode) and receiver is `john`.
++ This address will be the sender(contract account mode) and receiver will be `john`.
-+ Finally, we transfer some algos using `algob.executeTransaction(..)` function.
++ Finally, we will transfer some algos using `algob.executeTransaction(..)` function.
 Transaction will pass/fail according to asc logic.
 ```
 lsig = await deployer.loadLogic("2-gold-contract-asc.teal");
 sender = lsig.address();
 ```
 ![image](https://user-images.githubusercontent.com/33264364/97818537-e3740300-1cc8-11eb-81cd-a64e80106cf7.png)

-The contract ensures that amount in microalgos must be >=100, otherwise the transaction will be rejected.
+The contract ensures that amount in microalgos must be <=100, otherwise the transaction will be rejected.

 Transaction Pass:
 ```bash